PedanticAvenger/CircuitPython-GroveI2CRelay/readme.md

 	import grove_i2c_relay

-This exposes a series of functions to your application:
+This exposes a series of object functions to your application:

 +	`channel_on(int_value)` - Turns a single relay on.
 Pass an integer value between `1` and `4` (inclusive) to the function to specify the relay you wish to turn on.
 For example: `relay_on(1)` will turn the first relay (which is actually relay `0` internally) on.
 +	`channel_off(int_value)` - Turns a single relay on.
 Pass an integer value between 1 and 4 (inclusive) to the function to specify the relay you wish to turn on.
 For example: `relay_on(4)` will turn the first relay (which is actually relay `3` internally) off.